jasperh29-alt/shop-reservation/README.md

-# 🛍️ Sweet Shop - Item Reservation System
+# 🛍️ Hidddensee Steinverkauf - Item Reservation System

 A beautiful, responsive website for a small shop where customers can reserve items for later pickup and provide their email address for confirmation.